-The itching of PN can be debilitating in its severity.
-It’s thought to have the highest itch intensity of any itchy skin condition.
+PN is thought to have the highest itch intensity of any itchy skin condition.

-PN can start as a small, red itchy bump.
-It occurs as a result of scratching the skin.
-The bumps usually start on your arms or legs but can also appear on the rest of your body, wherever you scratch.
+PN can start as a small, red itchy bump that occurs as a result of scratching the skin.

 - range in color from flesh tones to pink, brown, or black